AbhishekOmray/FirstProject/README.md

 # FirstProject
-This is basic web-page about Aarya Bhatt
+This is basic web-page about Aarya Bhatt.
 Deploy link https://aaryabhattt.netlify.app/